 - For tips on brownie texture, please see the post above to adjust baking time and baking soda.

-- You can add in 2 -3 tbsp of coconut sugar depending on the sweet level of the chocolate you are using and your sweet taste.
+- You can add in 2 -3 tbsp of coconut sugar or keto-friendly sweetener (powder form) depending on the sweet level of the chocolate you are using and your sweet taste.

 Disclosure: some of the links in this post are affiliate links.
 This does not result in any extra cost for you, but it does mean that I make a commission if you click through and make a purchase.